South Lake Tahoe in January

 Friends eating around a fire at South of North Brewing Company.
 Photo: Paje Victoria

 Living at such a high altitude has its perks: Up here, our bodies work harder to regulate ourselves in a place with less oxygen, which makes it crucial that WE EAT A LOT!
-In these colder months, it’s important to do so comfortably if you’re going out for food.
+In these colder months, doing so comfortably is important if you go out for food.
 With options like South of North, The Hangar, Sprouts Cafe, and Jimmy’s, dining out can remain comfortable and stylish all year round.

 See more restaurant options here!